Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 To detect the root cause of problems or to investigate engineering solutions, grape growers usually proceed with the more traditional method of making real-life measurements in the yard.
 But this can be costly for the harvester in terms of transportation expenses, engineering fees and testing materials.
 Plus, the results are uncertain.
 Pioneering the use of mechatronic system simulation, New Holland decided to invest in Fluidesign’s components and software expertise to streamline the development process.

 Total project costs have been cut by 25 percent and more importantly, a robust solution has been found.
 Embedding its grape harvesters with the safest technology for emergency braking helps position New Holland as a technical leader in the domain.
-Providing customers with simple but efficient machines has always been New Holland’s mission, and the association with Fluidesign and Siemens PLM Software has helped the company find smarter, better and faster ways to make technology accessible and easy-to-use.
+Providing customers with simple but efficient machines has always been New Holland’s mission, and the association with Fluidesign and Siemens Digital Industries Software has helped the company find smarter, better and faster ways to make technology accessible and easy-to-use.